 So what exactly is a SOC Audit?

-SOC is an acronym that stands for Service Organization Controls and is an audit of a companies controls that are in place to help ensure the Security, Availability, Processing Integrity, Confidentiality and Privacy of their customers data.
+SOC is an acronym that now stands for System and Organization Controls (previously Service Organization Controls) and is an audit of a companies controls that are in place to help ensure the Security, Availability, Processing Integrity, Confidentiality and Privacy of their customers data.
 The SOC control standards were created and overseen by the American Institute of Certified Public Accountants (AICPA).
 SOC audits come in many types including SOC 1 & SOC 2 as well as SOC for Cybersecurity.

 A SOC audit (which is normally a SOC 2 audit, but more on that later) is an audit of your companies policies, procedures and technology (your controls) that are in place to help protect the data your company operates on.
 SOC 2 audit reports are to help ensure your customers that your systems are properly built and operating securely.
 When customers hand over their valuable data to service organizations to process (such as third-party printing companies, data centers or payment processors), they want to know that its being protected while its out of their hands.
 The report created from a SOC 2 audit is a way for companies to prove they are properly securing their systems and data on behalf of their clients.

 How do I

 Prepare for a SOC Audit?

 Preparing for a SOC audit can be a daunting task.
 Adsero Security can help you collect all your policies, procedures and evidence that is needed for the SOC audit.
 The next step is to identify any gaps in compliance that could cause problems during the audit.
 Adsero Security can help you craft policies and gather evidence of compliance that you will need during the auditing process.
 Understanding the requirements for a SOC audit can be confusing, but Adsero Security can help you understand exactly where you stand and what your company needs to have a successful SOC audit.